KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 ### Installing the TUI (Optional)

+The Terminal User Interface (TUI) provides automated methods for executing the ROGUE methods (rpcs) that are used to start and finish a game.
+Use of the TUI is optional, but recommended for most players.

 #### Linux

 Open another terminal window.
-(Do not close or terminal processes on other terminals running the ROGUE software.)
+(Do not close or terminal processes on other terminals running ROGUE software.)

 Install TUI dependencies: